Foundations of Public Health

 On successful completion of this unit, students will be able to:

-3. Conceptually map and interrogate theories and frameworks used in developing and evaluating health policies in the global arena.
+3. Conceptually map and interrogate theories and frameworks used in developing and evaluating health practices in the global arena;

-4. Prescribe and apply multi-discipline public health approaches to review evidence and produce policy recommendations.
+4. Prescribe and apply multi-discipline public health approaches to review evidence and produce practice recommendations;

-5. Debate global threats to, and opportunities for, public health and well-being in various authentic and simulated contexts.
+5. Debate global threats to, and opportunities for, public health and well-being in various real-world contexts and what-if scenarios; and

 Assessment

-Critical analysis on social determinants of health (2500 words) - 50%
+Report : Critical analysis on policies addressing social determinants of health (2500 words) - 50%

 This unit is studied as part of the online Master of Public Health and Graduate Certificate in Public Health.